NishantChamate/Store_Annual_Report_Excel/README.md

 ## Overview
 This project encompasses the full pipeline from data cleaning and processing to data analysis and visualization, culminating in actionable reports.

+## Objective
+Store wants to create an annual sales report for 2022.
+This report aims to help Vrinda understand their customers better and grow more sales in 2023.

+## Client Requirements
+- Compare the sales and orders using a single chart.
+- Determine which month had the highest sales and orders.
+- Identify who purchased more in 2022: men or women.
+- Analyze the different order statuses in 2022.
+- List the top 10 states contributing to sales.
+- Examine the relation between age and gender based on the number of purchases.
+- Identify which channel is contributing to maximum sales.
+- Determine the highest selling category.

 ## Workflow
 1. **Data Cleaning**
 2. **Data Processing**